O-X-L/calamary/test/README.md

 1. You need an instance of the proxy up-and-running
 2. Export the `PROXY_HOST` and `PROXY_PORT` variables
+3. The `run_test` function should be imported by default (`source ./base.sh`)
-3. Execute the test-scripts you want to check
+4. Execute the test-scripts you want to check

    Per example: `bash testTransparent.sh`